An AKBAN martial arts practitioner maintains and develops a harmonious personal insight that binds thoughts; movements; emotions.

 Power (AKBAN’s razor)

-The AKBAN martial arts practitioner is cautious and does not use hers or his power beyond what is needed.
+A martial arts practitioner in AKBAN is cautious and does not use power beyond what is needed.
 If there is a need to use power, it shall be done with wisdom, patience and compassion.

 Using power beyond what is necessary, corrupts and distances the martial arts practitioner from what is dear.

-An AKBAN martial arts practitioner transcends above difficulties and trains for many years.
+An AKBAN practitioner transcends above difficulties and practices for many years.

-An AKBAN martial arts practitioner is sensitive to others, to the environment and to himself.
+An AKBAN martial arts practitioner is sensitive to self, others and environment.

 An AKBAN martial arts practitioner thinks sincerely.